frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 The above command should fail if the repository does not support package signing -

 ```
-nuget sources add -Name InSecureSource -Source https://api.insecuresource.org/v3/index.json -WithTrust
+nuget sources add -Name InSecureSource -Source https://api.insecuresource.org/v3/index.json -Trust

 Package Source with Name: InSecureSource cannot be added as a trusted repository because it does not support repository signing.
-Please remove the '-WithTrust' option.
+Please remove the '-Trust' option.
 ```
 <br/>

-#### Removing a package source -
+#### Removing a package source [No change in behavior] -
 `nuget sources remove -Name NuGet.Org`

 Before -